michael-sumner/go-make-things/content/notes/ditching-cable.md

 If you're on FiOS, you *have* to use their router, because it converts their fiber-optic signal into something that can go through coaxial lines.

 But, if you're tech savvy and not too afraid of breaking things, you can [put it into bridge mode](http://www.hanselman.com/blog/SimplifyingYourNetworkWithABridgeMakingAnFIOsActionTecMI424WRANetworkBridge.aspx).
 This turns off wifi on it and turns it into a dumb modem, letting you pass the signal through to your own better router.

+## Is this really cheaper than cable?

+There are *so many* streaming services today that people have started questioning whether or not "cord cutting" is actually cheaper than cable.

+Yes, it is.

+First of all, if you subscribed to every option your cable provide offered (all of the premium channels and so on), you'd be paying more than it would cost to join all of the streaming services I listed above.

+Of course, subscribing to *all* of them would be absurd.
+Some have content you don't want, and there just aren't enough hours in the day to watch that much programming anyways.

+Pick and choose the services that make sense *for you*.
+That's the joy of cord cutting.

+And these numbers assume a single TV.
+Cable companies charge you $15 or more each month for an HD box for each TV you connect their service too.
+More TVs?
+More money.

+With cord cutting, you buy a Roku once, and in just six months it's already paid for itself versus renting an HD box from the cable company.
+You can stream to any TV, computer, or smart device you own for a single fee.